Last updated on October 11, 2025

 #1.
 Urza’s Saga

 Urza's Saga is unique because it’s a saga land.
 Though you’ll lose it after a few turns, it can do a lot for you while it’s on the field and help you fetch some good artifacts.
-There are also plenty of builds that can help you get this card back from your graveyard, allowing you to continue making Constructs and fetching artifacts throughout the game.
+There are also plenty of builds that can help you get this colorless enchantment back from your graveyard, allowing you to continue making Constructs and fetching artifacts throughout the game.

 Best Saga Payoffs

 There are a good number of cards that give you an additional benefit when a saga reaches its final chapter.
 For example, Historian's Boon creates a Soldier when you play a saga, and a more powerful Angel when that saga finishes.
-Some cards like this can make good commanders, like Narci, Fable Singer and Tom Bombadil.
+Some cards like this can make good saga commanders, like Narci, Fable Singer and Tom Bombadil.

-Some of the recent Doctor Who cards are also good ways to interact with sagas.
+Some of the Doctor Who cards are also good ways to interact with sagas.
 Barbara Wright’s ability to give all sagas read ahead can allow you to skip some weak early abilities and skip right to the most powerful chapter.
 This way you don’t have to worry about your saga being removed before you get the best part.
 Ian Chesterton allows you to copy your sagas, though you’ll need a lot of mana to copy some of the more powerful ones.

 Wrap Up

 Sagas are some of the more unique cards in Magic, and some are also very powerful.
 The best sagas are the ones that give you a lot of value for their initial cost, and whose chapters all contribute something meaningful.
-This way, even if they get removed before the final chapter, you’ll still have gotten something for your mana.
+This way, even if they get removed before the final chapter, you’ve still gotten something for your mana.

 Which is your favorite saga?
 What other cards do you think do a good job of telling Magic’s story?
 Is there a specific plane you’d like to see sagas from?
 Let me know in the comments or on Draftsim’s X (formerly Twitter).